TheOnlyZac/sly1/README.md

 #### Is this a matching decomp?

 This is the first PS2 decompilation project to target the PS2 and utilize function matching.
-Most of the decompiled code is not yet matching, and we do not currently require it, but the ultimate goal is to match as many functions as possible.
+The project is not 100% matching, but the ultimate goal is to match as many functions as possible.

 #### How can I help?